GabsEdits/yearprogress-api/README.md

 - `days`: The number of days that have passed in the year.
 - `remaining`: The number of days left in the year.

+### Other Endpoints

+You can also get the progress of the year in a different format by sending a `GET` request to the following endpoints:

+- `/percentage`: Returns the progress of the year as a percentage.
+- `/decimal`: Returns the progress of the year as a decimal number.
+- `/days`: Returns the number of days that have passed in the year.
+- `/remaining`: Returns the number of days left in the year.
+  - `/remaining/days`: Returns the number of days left in the year.

 ## Why?

 I created this API in the 300th day of the year to celebrate the progress of the year, and it reminded me of how fast time flies.
 I hope you find it interesting and maybe even useful!

 ## License

-This project is under the MIT license:
+This project is under the Unlicense license.
+See the [LICENSE](LICENSE) file for more information.

-- **Freedom to Use**: You have the right to use the software for any purpose, whether it's personal, academic, or commercial.
-- **Freedom to Modify**: You can modify the source code of the software to suit your needs or preferences.
-- **Freedom to Distribute**: You have the right to distribute the software, whether in its original form or modified, to others.
-- **Collaboration**: You can collaborate with others on the software's development and improvement.
-- **No License Compatibility Issues**: You can combine the MIT-licensed software with other software, even if they use different licenses.
-- **No Usage Restrictions**: There are no restrictions on the technologies or fields of use, giving you maximum flexibility.
-- **No Royalties**: You are not required to pay any royalties or fees for using, modifying, or distributing the software.

 ## Contributing

 Feel free to contribute to this project by opening an issue or a pull request.
 I would love to hear your feedback and suggestions!